Durham police mast

 The Durham police mast (officially the County Police Communications Tower) was a structure that stood in the city of Durham in northern England.
 It was designed by county architect J. L. Parnaby and structural engineer Ove Arup and Partners.
-It was erected in 1968 and stood 162 ft tall, providing radio communications to Durham Constabulary police officers.
+It was erected in 1968 and stood 162 ft tall, providing radio communications for Durham Constabulary.
 It was built to a tripod design in reinforced concrete to satisfy a requirement for a rigid mast that was slender enough to minimise impact on views of Durham Cathedral.
 The structure was dismantled in 2017 as part of a redevelopment of the police headquarters but was required, by a planning condition, to be re-erected.
-In 2022 Durham Constabulary applied for permission to dispose of the mast.
+In 2022 Durham Constabulary applied for permission to dispose of the mast but this was denied by Durham County Council in February 2023.